kevinjolley91/movies-frontend/README.md

 ## Setup:
 - Clone the repo
-- In the terminal, go to the root directory of the cloned repo, install the dependencies, and start the server:
+- In the terminal, go to the root directory of the cloned repo "cd movies-frontend"

-cd movies-frontend
-npm install
+- Install the dependencies
+  "npm install"
+- Start the server
-npm run dev
+  "npm run dev"